-I grew up on a small island on the Northern Norway, with unstable weather, light and darkness and the Atlantic Ocean close by.
-My close relationship with nature and the landscape and a broad spiritual platform affect everything I do.
-Time for reflection on life and what it means to be human and our potential is important in the process.
-I often go back to previous works that may take on new meanings due to my further research and changes in society.
-In this way, all my projects are connected and help to form the foundation of my art.
-The idea is that everything is connected to everything.
-We have the opportunity to change the future every day, and by highlighting the issues I address, I want to give the audience a key to their own reflection, dialogue and debate."
+I grew up on a small island in Northern Norway, surrounded by the changing seasons, unstable weather, light and darkness and salty fresh air of the Atlantic Ocean.
+My close relationship with nature and personal spiritual practice affects everything I do.
+Taking time for reflection on life and what it means to be human and our potential is essential to me.
+I believe that everything is connected to everything.
+We have the opportunity to change the future every day, and by highlighting the issues I address, I want to give the audience a key to their own reflection, dialogue and debate.

 Ina Otzko’s (b.
 1972 in Sandnessjøen, Norway)